pyscajor/PorthsAndGigs/great-par-bryher.md

 The panorama seen from the _Czar_ shed site takes in the hazardous rocks in the open sea beyond, including Mincarlo near which the _Delaware_ struck (the islet with undulating profile, on the skyline beyond the south side of the opening of the porth) and the taller, steeper Castle Bryher.

-**1** _Czar_ attended the wreck of the _Minnehaha_ in 1910, saving live cattle, seen here swimming alongside the gig.
-The cattle were secured by ropes to the thole pins (Fraser Hicks, pers. comm.).
-Photograph by Gibson **© National Maritime Museum, Greenwich, London**.

-**2** _Czar_ racing over a century later; thanks to Aaron Haile and Jonathan Taylor for the photo.